Equivariant symmetry-aware head pose estimation for fetal MRI: Related Work

-\paragraph{Landmark-based pose estimation} Landmark registration involves algorithmic detection of pre-defined anatomical structures to estimate pose relative to a canonical anatomical frame~\cite{hill2001,hoffmann2021,silva2024}.
-To mitigate dependence on visibility of specific anatomy, recent approaches trained a neural network to learn an overcomplete set of landmarks~\cite{wang2023, billot2024}.
-Nevertheless, learned landmarks display sensitivity to perturbations of volume intensities, posing problems when fast acquisitions introduce disruptive artifacts.
+Landmark registration involves algorithmic detection of predefined anatomical structures to estimate pose relative to a canonical anatomical frame~\cite{hill2001,hoffmann2021,silva2024}.
+To mitigate the dependence on visibility of specific anatomy, recent approaches train a neural network to learn an overcomplete set of landmarks~\cite{wang2023, billot2024}.
+Nevertheless, learned landmarks display sensitivity to perturbations of volume intensities, posing problems when fast acquisitions introduce disruptive image artifacts.
 In contrast, we directly regress pose, circumventing these challenges.